 Stellenbosch is a historic university town and one of South Africa’s prettiest, with charming Cape Dutch streets lined with water furrows and shaded by oak trees.

 We like the fact that Stellenbosch is a real town and not a ‘show’ village.
 There are plenty of shops and art galleries to browse and a lively student atmosphere.
 Plus there are loads of excellent restaurants within easy walking distance of your hotel.
-Talking of accommodation, we opt for hotels in Stellenbosch that are either walking distance to the museums and art galleries.
+We opt for hotels in Stellenbosch that are either walking distance to the museums and art galleries.
 Or, alternatively, set on one of the many wine estates surrounding the town such as Lanzerac or Boschendal.

 We arrange trips to more than 100+ destinations throughout the African continent.

 Need a little help?
 View our Safari Guide to help you get started

 The Cape Winelands and its “Show Towns”!
 To write a post comparing Stellenbosch versus Franschhoek in the Cape Winelands is fairly dangerous.
 I may have furious hoteliers from both towns claiming...